 The main enemy of the bedroom area rug is UV light which can fade its colors over time.
 You may have windows that have low-e glass or have been coated in UV protection, which really help preserve your rug’s vivid colors.
 If you haven’t, think about closing the blinds when strong sunlight is streaming in.
-Rotating the rug is another solution, because it makes sure that if the colors fade, they will fade evenly and less noticeably.
-OK, we appreciate that this won’t be an easy task if your furniture is standing on the rug, however it’ll be worth the effort to avoid patchy fading.
+Rotating the rug is another solution, We appreciate that this won’t be an easy task if your furniture is standing on the rug, however it’ll be worth the effort to avoid patchy fading!

-If there’s a quality area rug in the kids’ bedrooms (and my word, what a generous parent that makes you!), it will no doubt need some extra cleaning to deal with spillages and general mess.
+If there’s a quality area rug in the kids’ bedrooms, it will no doubt need some extra cleaning to deal with spillages and general mess.
 Of course, it’s not just the children that may occasionally spill things on the rug – watch out for the cup of coffee on your nightstand!
-See our Rug Care articles for advice on dealing with spills and stains.
+See our Rug Care article for advice on dealing with spills and stains.

 Given the incredible care that goes into its manufacture, it’s not a surprise that a hand-knotted area rug costs more than its machine-made equivalent.
 It’s up to you to decide whether you are happy to regularly replace your rug as it wears out, or if you’d prefer to pay for a top-quality item that will last for years.